Sri Lanka

 Day 7: Plonnaruwa – Dambulla – Spice Garden – Kandy

 We headed direction of Dambulla, a town situated in the Matale, Central Province of Sri Lanka, where we would visit the Golden Temple of Dambulla.
+This place is impressive as there are many different areas where there are hundreds of statues in smaller caves.
+Some statues are tens of meters tall.

 After the visit of the Dambulla Royal Cave Temple we went to a Spice Garden.
 When looking back and being more experienced this is a kind of tourist attraction and maybe even a tourist trap.
 Yes, we could visit the garden and saw some special hers, flowers and trees, but near the end we were guided to a pavilion where we were offered a back massage.
 We had to pay a small fee from the group money, but then we were offered some products.
 It all felt a bit too much set up.
 It was not all bad, but it’s certainly not a must visit.